fq8404293-eng/age-calculator/README.md

 - JavaScript

 ## About
-This is a beginner project built while learning web development.
+This project was built while learning web development and later expanded into the CalclyWorld calculator website.

-Feedback is welcome 👍
+Feedback and suggestions are welcome 👍